bubblesaddon/Bubbles/README.md

 #### What other Kodi Addons do you recommend??
 The best Kodi Addon in 2018 is [Incursion Kodi](http://kodi.expert/incursion-kodi-addon-install-use-newest-fork-covenant/)

-Here is the latest changelog for Bubbles Kodi Add-on:
+With Bubbles you can watch the latest [fly fishing](https://bestproducts.express/product-category/fishing/fly-fishing/) documentaries.

 ```markdown
 #Bubbles Kodi Addon Change Log